datumorphism/datumorphism.github.io/content/til/math/differential-transformation-method-solving-equations.md

 ---

 Differential transformation is a method that applies the Taylor expansion of the function.
-For arbitrary function we can Taylor expand it
+For an arbitrary function $f(x)$, we can Taylor expand it

 $$
 \begin{equation}